 A monitoring point attempts to connect to APM on port 80, then on port 8080.
 Whether you are connecting directly or through a proxy, you must allow outbound TCP connections to your assigned server on one or both of these ports.
 To determine the URL of your assigned APM server, Log in to APM.
 The server URL is in the browser address bar.

 Capture servers receive Usage monitoring records and packet captures, and provide a reverse proxy for SSL connections from the APM server to monitoring points.
-You must allow outbound TCP connections on port 443 to all of these servers.
+You must allow outbound TCP connections on port 443 for the capture server you use.
+To determine which capture server you are using, login to a monitoring point.
+The capture server name is in the address bar of your browser.

 You must allow outbound TCP connections on port 80 to this server so that your monitoring point can download new software versions.